-3M Bair Hugger Lawsuits
+3M Bair Hugger Lawsuit

 During joint-replacement surgery, it’s important to maintain the patient’s body temperature sufficiently warm.
 Patients can get cold before, during, or even after a surgical procedure because of a number of factors, including the effects of anesthetic drugs, the presence of uncovered skin, and the intravenous administration of cold fluids.
 If the patient becomes too cold because of a dangerous drop in body temperature, they risk becoming hypothermic.